plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/tools/traffic_annotation/auditor/README.md

 Use * as wildcard for zero or more characters when specifying file paths.

 Here are the exception types:
-* `all`: Files and paths in this category are excempted from all tests.
+* `all`: Files and paths in this category are exempted from all tests.
 * `missing`: Files and paths in this category can use the MISSING_TRAFFIC_ANNOTATION tag.
 * `mutable_tag`: Files and paths in this category can use the